manuraj23/HumanChain-AI-Safety-Incident-Log-API/README.md

    ```bash
    npm install core dotenv express mongodb mongoose morgan validator nodemon
    ```
+3. Create a file .env in rood directory and set mongo_uri and port number.

-3. Run the application:
+4. Run the application:
    ```bash
    npm start
    ```

-4. Create a file .env in rood directory and set mongo_uri and port number.
-4. The application will be accessible at [http://127.0.0.1:5500/frontend/index.html](http://127.0.0.1:5500/frontend/index.html) if you want to setup and use it on loacl system.
+5. The application will be accessible at [http://127.0.0.1:5500/frontend/index.html](http://127.0.0.1:5500/frontend/index.html) if you want to setup and use it on loacl system.

 ## Snapshots: